track507/Valda-Spire-of-Secrets/README.md

   - Revamped House of Bishops spellcasting to change as little as possible.
 Now it only changes the `level` and `spells` array in `spellcatingList` and `spellcastingKnown`.
     - It now uses calcChanges.spellList to add the wizard evoc and conj spells to the class
   - A lot of wording and script changes to Warmage for readability

-### Added
-  - Alchemist Class and Subclasses Finished (written by seaw0rld)
-  - Captain Class and Subclasses Finished (written by seaw0rld)
-  - Craftsman Class and Subclasses Finished (originally written by aelartheelfrogue, updated by seaw0rld)
-  - Gunslinger Class and Subclasses (written by seaw0rld)
-  - Necromancer Class and Subclasses (written by seaw0rld)
-  - Martyr Class and Subclasses (written by trackatnite)
-  - Warden Class and Subclasses (written by nanur, edited/updated by trackatnite)
-  - Witch Class and Subclasses (written by PoetGod, edited/changed by trackatnite)
-  - Warmage Class and Subclasses (written by trackatnite)
-  - All spells (written by trackatnite)

-### WIP:
-  - Investigator Class and Subclasses (seaw0rld)
-  - Adding Subclasses

-### TODO:
-  - Add Investigator Class
-  - Add all magic items and update
-  - Add all equipment and update